metalmama/Pyhon-Assignment-2-/README.md

 # todo
 ToDo List
-# This program creates a simple todo list where the user can read and create to do items
+# This program creates a simple todo list where the user can read and create and delete to do items.